 This is pretty useful if you want to see the new changes you’ve made.

-sync created branch to github repository
+Sync created branch to GitHub repository

 Commit directly in the source panel